Kotlin/KEEP/proposals/jsr-305-custom-nullability-qualifiers.md

 The flag `-Xjsr305-annotations` has three options: ignore, enable and warn.

-It effectively defines the migration status behavior only for nullability qualifier nicknames that haven't yet been annotated with `kotlin.Migration`.
+It effectively defines the migration status behavior only for nullability qualifier nicknames that haven't yet been annotated with `kotlin.UnderMigration`.

 This annotation is necessary, since using all of the custom nullability qualifiers, and especially `TypeQualifierDefault` is already spread among many